 11. Anne of Green Gables – The Musical

 Anne of Green Gables – The MusicalTM had been playing at the Confederation Centre of the Arts in Charlottetown each summer since 1965 making it the world’s “longest running annual music theatre production” according to the Guinness Book of World Records.
-This run was interrupted by the COVID-19 pandemic in 2020, however, the production is now back on stage at the Confederation Centre in 2022.
+This run was interrupted by the COVID-19 pandemic in 2020, however, the production returned to the stage at the Confederation Centre in 2022.
 The musical will not be performed in 2023 but will return in 2024 to coincide with the 150th birthday of Lucy Maud Montgomery and will be performed every two years thereafter.

 Despite loving both theatre and Anne, we had to give it a miss on our first visit to PEI as my older daughter, Katie, was a young toddler.
 The following summer we decided to attend even though she was not quite 3 years old and she loved it!